chen-assert/cccbd_web/Document/01_system_draft.md

 ## 3.3 Problems

 Rather than individuals who can decide all choices by themselves, we work as a group which means we have to make almost all decisions after getting everyone's approval in order to get the success of the whole system.
 Many people participating in the discussion represents more collision among different opinions, which will create a lot of problems.
-Although effective division, communication and tools has avoided many problems, we still confront several some issues.
+Although effective division, communication and tools have avoided many problems, we still confront several some issues.

 - Lack of communication between weekly meeting

   We have fully communication during group meeting every week, dividing tasks, dealing with difficult problems together.
 However, we hardly discussed the process of work during that week (between weekly meeting) at first.
 We initially thought that we needed to give everyone independent time to do their work because they had other things to do besides the project, but things went wrong.
-Some members maybe encountered difficulties in their work, but they kept the question to themselves and couldn't solve it out until next weekly meeting, which leads to delays of the task and the group efficiency would be reduced.
+Some members may be encountered difficulties in their work, but they kept the question to themselves and couldn't solve it out until next weekly meeting, which leads to delays of the task and the group efficiency would be reduced.

 - Mistakes about merge of git